Fines in South Australia

 - elect to take the matter to court

 - enter into a payment arrangement.
 If you do this you can no longer elect to take the matter to court or apply for a review on the ground the notice is trifling.

-If you have done nothing about the fine by the end of the payment period, you will be issued with a reminder notice.
-It may include further costs for reminding you which are added to your fine.
+If you have done nothing about a fine by the end of the payment period, you will be issued with a reminder notice.
+This may include further costs that are added to your fine.
 After a further 14 days, the fine will be referred to the FERU.

 - pay the amount owed in full

 - apply to have the enforcement determination revoked or varied